-In conclusion, the analysis of the impact of Airbnb website announcements on stock indices reveals that while there is generally no significant effect on the stock index of developed markets, statistically significant effects are observed in the emerging frontier markets.
+In conclusion, the analysis of the impact of Airbnb website announcements on stock indices reveals that while there is generally no significant effect on the developed markets stock index, statistically significant effects are observed for the emerging and frontier markets.
 These findings have significant implications for different types of investors.
-Firstly, investors who possess advanced access to information contained in the announcements, prior to their public disclosure on the Airbnb website, can potentially attain excess profits in emerging and frontier markets.
+First, investors who possess advance access to information contained in the announcements prior to their public disclosure on the Airbnb website can potentially attain excess profits in emerging and frontier markets.
 This suggests that early access to information can confer an advantage, enabling these investors to capitalize on market inefficiencies and generate higher returns.
 Moreover, the broader public of investors can also benefit from the announcements.
-By actively engaging with the information disseminated through the Airbnb website, they too have the opportunity to secure excess profits in emerging and frontier markets.
+By actively engaging with the information disseminated through the Airbnb website, they, too, have the opportunity to secure excess profits in emerging and frontier markets.
 This highlights the opportunities presented by the announcements and their potential impact on investment outcomes.
 The findings lend support to Hypothesis 1, which posits that the impact of Airbnb announcements on financial markets is more limited in developed markets in comparison to emerging and frontier markets.

-Analyzing the impact of announcements on developed, emerging, and frontier market indices: a comparative cross-examination
+Analyzing the impact of announcements on developed, emerging, and frontier market indices: A comparative cross-examination

-This chapter presents the results of a comprehensive study that examines the impact of announcements on developed, emerging, and frontier market indices using a Comparative Cross-Examination approach.
-The primary objective of the chapter is to analyze the performance patterns of cumulative abnormal returns (CAAR) in relation to announcement events within these markets, as depicted in Figure 2.
+This section presents the results of a comprehensive study that examines the impact of announcements on developed, emerging, and frontier market indices using a comparative cross-examination approach.
+The primary objective of the section is to analyze the performance patterns of cumulative average abnormal returns (CAAR) in relation to announcement events within these markets, as depicted in Figure 2.

 The study sample comprises 442 announcements obtained from Airbnb’s website, with 301 declarations associated with cross-effect analysis on developed markets and 141 declarations associated with cross-effect analysis on emerging and frontier markets.
 To provide a thorough analysis of the results, Table 4 offers a comprehensive overview of cumulative abnormal returns (CAR) for both cross-effect analyses on developed markets (Panel A) and emerging and frontier markets (Panel B).
-The table is organized based on two distinct event windows: the time-constrained event window and the extended event window.
+The table is organized based on two distinct event windows: time-constrained and extended.
 This structure allows for a detailed examination of the impact of Airbnb website announcements on stock indices within these markets.

 To ensure a rigorous assessment, the results are evaluated using two parametric tests: ORDIN (representing t-statistics) and BMP (representing standardized cross-sectional approach results).
-Additionally, two non-parametric tests, namely G-SIGN (Generalized Sign Test) and WSRT (Wilcoxon signed-rank test), are employed.
-This comprehensive approach enables a robust evaluation of the significance and impact of the comparative cross-examination between developed and emerging frontier markets.
+Additionally, two nonparametric tests, G-SIGN (Generalized Sign Test) and WSRT (Wilcoxon signed-rank test), are employed.
+This comprehensive approach enables a robust evaluation of the significance and impact of the comparative cross-examination performed between developed and emerging or frontier markets.

 [INSERT TABLE 4 HERE]